paulrayner/exploreddd.github.com/src/speakers/henning-schwentner.md

       <h1 class="speaker-header">Henning Schwentner</h1>
       <h2 class="speaker-subtitle">Domain Storyteller</h2>
       <p class="copy"><a class="speaker-handle" href="https://twitter.com/hschwentner" target="_blank">@hschwentner</a></p>
       <p class="copy">Henning loves to code.
 He follows this passion as a software architect and consultant at WPS – Workplace Solutions in Hamburg, Germany.
 His projects are domain-driven designed, agile and in programming languages like Java, C# and even ABAP.
 Henning is interested in the evolution of programming languages, long-living software architectures and big refactorings.
-Recently he translated »Domain-Driven Design distilled« into german.
+Recently he translated <em>Domain-Driven Design Distilled</em> into german.
 Henning is married and has children.</p>
       <h2 class="speaker-subheader">Talk Session</h2>
       <h2 class="speaker-subheader gold">How Domain Storytelling shaped our view of bounded contexts</h2>
       <p class="copy">Co-presented with <a href="Stefan-Hofer.html">Stefan Hofer</a></p>